 Where Only Concrete Will Do

 There are, of course, areas of the home where only concrete will cut it.
 Can you imagine floorboards in a garage with all the abuse a floor gets in this space?
 Vehicles, tools, heavy appliances, bikes, kids, toys – only concrete could cope with all this.
 It’s low maintenance as well, and as long as you have used a good quality concrete sealer and reseal it when you see areas that are becoming worn, you will get years of service from your floor.

 Extensions and conservatories are other places you will invariably find a concrete floor.
 These investments will add value to your home but why waste money?
 Everyone expects a concrete floor so it would be rude to disappoint them, plus it’s a lot kinder on the pocket.
 As opposed to the utilitarian grey we associate with garages, you can really go wild here.
 Exotic colours and carved areas around the edges can turn a humble concrete floor into a unique thing of beauty.
 Don’t take our word for it, check it out for yourselves.

-It’s hard to beat the strength and stamina of a concrete floor, and if it is laid by a professional and well maintained, it will last for years and years.
+It’s hard to beat the strength and stamina of a concrete floor, and if it is laid by a professional concrete pumping and concrete conveyor services and well maintained, it will last for years and years.
 Whether you choose to go all trendy with colours or simply want a solid base for your tiles etc, there is absolutely nothing not to like about concrete floors.

 Featured Image Source: Pxfuel